joedono/House-of-Z/12 - Anguisa Returned/02 Hidden Temple.md

 Stone Golem (Reduced Threat) - https://www.dndbeyond.com/monsters/reduced-threat-stone-golem
 Roper - https://www.dndbeyond.com/monsters/roper

 The golems will approach the crystal from many directions, casting Slow on party members before approaching the crystal.
 The multi-directional attack should keep the party off-balance.
 The ropers will attempt to pull party members away from the crystal.
+The challenge ends when the party has defeated a certain number of creatures.

 If the party has the talisman from Nathan, the chamber will not activate and the door to the next chamber will open.